benhunt-archive/.github/profile/README.md

 ### Experiments & Prototypes
 - [Personal Project - Towerscape]([https://github.com/benhunt-archive/RepoName2](https://github.com/benhunt-archive/TowerScape)) — TowerScape is a simple, fast paced first-person parkour sprint down a vertical gauntlet.
 Dev Phase - [Design and Planning - (On Hold)]

-Other projects have been started but never came into full fluition (many junior level reasons), So I unfortunatly made the honest call of discontinuing entirly.
-These have now been removed.
+Other projects have been started but never came into full fluition (many junior level reasons), So I unfortunatly made the honest call of discontinuing entirly. :-
-♯ - Running for the stars
+ - Running for the stars
-♯ - Bullets & Balls
+ - Bullets & Balls

+### These have now been removed

 ### To see more about these: